Detroit Police Scanner: Still in the Clear While Metro Detroit Goes Dark

 - Many agencies choose full encryption because it is administratively simpler, not because it is required

-October 2025 compliance deadline
+October 2026 compliance deadline

-Metro Detroit Encryption Status
+Metro Detroit Encryption Status (June 2026)

-| Agency | Status | Population Affected | Year |
+| Agency | Status | Population Affected | Notes |

 |---|---|---|---|

-| Detroit Police Department | Encrypted | 640,000 | 2020 |
+| Detroit Police Department | Open | 640,000 | Precinct dispatch in the clear on MPSCS; live feeds active |

-| Michigan State Police | Encrypted | Statewide | 2019 |
+| Michigan State Police | Open | Statewide | Dispatch unencrypted on MPSCS as of mid-2026 |

-| Oakland County Sheriff | Partial | 1.3 million | 2021 |
+| Oakland County (simulcast system) | Partial | 1.3 million | Encryption rolling out substation-by-substation since ~2023 |

-| Macomb County | Mixed | 870,000 | Varies |
+| Macomb County | Mixed | 870,000 | Largely unencrypted as of late 2023; verify current status |

-Grand Rapids: 150 miles west, still open
+Grand Rapids: 150 miles west, already dark

 Community Response & Local Activism